 Budget

 Both islands are relatively expensive places to visit as they have a higher cost of living than the rest of the UK.
-The great news is that you can easily take a break to Jersey or Guernsey without breaking the bank, and still have a fantastic time.
+The great news is that you can easily take a break to Jersey or Guernsey without breaking the bank and still have a fantastic time.

-If you’re watching your budget, the best time to visit is during the spring or in September/October, once the UK school holidays are over.
+If you’re watching your budget, the best time to visit is during the spring or September/October, once the UK school holidays are over.
 There will be fewer crowds and accommodation will be cheaper too.

 Accessibility

-Jersey edges it slightly in terms of accessibility in the main town, as St Peter Port in Guernsey has a steep (but oh-so-pretty), cobbled main street!
+Jersey edges it slightly in terms of accessibility in the main town, as St Peter Port in Guernsey has a steep (but oh-so-pretty) cobbled main street!

 Resources for Your Jersey or Guernsey Holidays

-- 8 Awesome Reasons to Visit Jersey
+- 8 Awesome Reasons to Visit Jersey Island

 - Exactly How To Visit The Jersey War Tunnels